reboss/CCAT/README.md

 [Eclipse](https://eclipse.org/ "Eclipse")
 [IntelliJ](https://www.jetbrains.com/idea/ "IntelliJ")

-The code is runnable inside Netbeans, eclipse, and IntelliJ.
-We are using the JavaFX framework for most of the UI.
+The code is runnable inside Netbeans, Eclipse and IntelliJ.
+We are using the JavaFX framework for the UI.
 The latest JDK and JRE versions are recommended.

 ## Run